mtm80/russ-project/research/homepage_and_about_draft.md

 ## Ian Loughney

 ## Matt Murphy
 Matt is also a 4th-year undergraduate who is pursuing a degree in Russian language and minoring in Korean language.
-He suggested the topic of Russian political discourse and took the lead on writing the majority of the web content for the pages.
+He suggested the topic of Russian political discourse and took the lead on writing the majority of the web content for the pages in English and Russian.
 He plans to find a career in foreign intelligence using foreign languages.

 All three of the participants of this project are completinga requirement for their respective majors.
 Ian Loughney is completing a linguistics major requirement and is focusing on the speech mechanics of the candidates to determine patterns regarding content and levels of formality/speaker attitudes.
 The other two, Richard and Matt, are completing a Russian majorcapstone requirement and have a more general approach.

-# Potentially exclude

-Beyond the mechanical analysis, which is still important to the completion of the project, the content of the discourse will explore the broader context of the topics that are discussed.
-The investigation includes a cultural aspect to reflect the manifestation of politics in Russian society.
-Regardless, an exploration of the linguisticaspects of the texts will be done for pattern identification and analysis.
-For each candidate, three to five speechesand/or interviews were selected for analysis.